-It can also be physically demanding, requiring you to be on your feet and moving all throughout the day.
-There is also an emotional demand, as you’ll eventually work with hospitalized patients who are near the end of their lives.
+It can also be physically demanding, requiring you to be on your feet and move throughout the day.
+There is also an emotional demand from working with sick patients and their families.

 CNA Salary & Job Outlook

-Because the educational requirements and time it takes to become certified are lower, CNAs are actually one of the lowest-paid employees in the medical profession.
+Because the educational requirements and certification time are lower, CNAs are one of the lowest-paid employees in the medical profession.
 This isn’t to say they are poorly paid, they just make less than most nurses and doctors.

-According to the Bureau of Labor Statistics, “Nursing Assistants and Orderlies” make an average of $27,710 a year, with an average hourly wage of $12.36 per hour.
-The lowest 10% in the field make about $19,000 a year.
-However, the top CNAs actually make more than $36,000 a year, so there is potential for a high-quality income that compares to the national averages.
+According to the Bureau of Labor Statistics, “Nursing Assistants and Orderlies” made an annual average of $30,850 in 2020.
+This is a median hourly wage of $14.82 per hour.
+The lowest 10% in the field make around $22,700 a year.
+However, the top CNAs make more than $42,000 a year.
+Therefore, there is potential for a high-quality income that compares to the national averages.

 While the pay may not be substantial, the potential jobs are readily available.
-The BLS says that the demand for nursing assistants will grow by 18% from 2014 to 2024.
+The BLS says that the demand for nursing assistants will grow by 8% from 2020 to 2030.
 (For perspective, the national job growth will be around 7%.)
 Healthcare support occupations are expected to grow by 16% over the next ten years.
 This is another positive sign, as many CNAs eventually move into other healthcare roles.

 Enroll in an In-Person or Online CNA Program Today!

-The CNA career path is one that is ripe with job opportunities, and the shorter education requirements allow you to start earning a salary much faster than other healthcare positions.
+The CNA career path is one that is ripe with job opportunities.
+The shorter education requirements allow for earning a salary much faster than other healthcare positions.
 Online CNA courses make the education process even easier and are oftentimes cheaper than in-person options.
 As always, verify that your state will accept your online education before you enroll, and remember that every degree in the GetEducated directory is screened for proper accreditation!